USC-ESPORTS/usc-valorant-stats/README.md

 3. Add API calls to user id instead of username and tag for security

 ### Client:
-4. Rename all asset files (weapons & agents)
-5. Recreate the header from the official USC esports website for cohesion
+4. Recreate the header from the official USC esports website for cohesion
-6. CSS.
+5. CSS.
 Yeah.

 ### Future Plans:
-7. Add competition match results
+6. Add competition match results
-8. Integrate this smoothly into the official [USC esports website](https://www.usctrojanesports.com/)
+7. Integrate this smoothly into the official [USC esports website](https://www.usctrojanesports.com/)
-9. Format for mobile viewing
+8. Format for mobile viewing